-New Initiatives in Fiscal 2021 Examples of financing activities
+New Initiatives in Fiscal 2021

-Examples of infantoing detivition Transition bond Provided support as the lead manager an industry issued by Japan Airlines Co., Ltd. Positive Impact Finance (PIF)1 Provided MUFG's first PIF to Mitsubishi He technologies, with the contract lending and New financing deals in Europe and the United States First large-scale offshore wind project finance the largest renewable energy project finance First carbon credit backed supply chain finance 1 A financing scheme aimed at properly in to at least one of the above aspects Initiatives to Create Markets and dentifying and mitigating potential negative impacts Participation in the Global CCS Institute (GCCSI) MUFG is the first Asian private financial in: the aim of promoting the global use of ca Support for building ammonia supply chains Marubeni Corporation is working on a fea Western Australia to Japan, to be impleme Australian companies.
-MUFG participates
+Examples of financing activities 3 Transition bond Provided support as the lead manager and structuring agent for the world's first transition bonds in the aviation industry issued by Japan Airlines Co., Ltd. Positive Impact Finance (PIF)1 Provided MUFG's first PIF to Mitsubishi Heavy Industries, Ltd., a key player in the field of decarbonization technologies, with the contract lending amount totaling ¥2.0 billion New financing deals in Europe and the United States First large-scale offshore wind project finance deal in the U.S. (total financing amount: approx. US\$2.3 billion)-one of the largest renewable energy project finance deal closed in 2021 • First carbon credit backed supply chain finance in EMEA (total financing amount: approx. US\$640 million) 1 A financing scheme aimed at properly identifying and mitigating potential negative impacts on environmental, social and economic aspects while making a positive contribution to at least one of the above aspects Initiatives to Create Markets an d Build Future Businesses Participation in the Global CCS Institute (GCCSI) MUFG is the first Asian private financial institution to participate in this international think tank, established with the aim of promoting the global use of carbon dioxide capture and storage (CCS) technology.